- Oops!Something went wrong.Please try again later.

 Value Score of less than or equal to B: Our research shows that stocks with a Value Score of A or B when combined with a Zacks Rank #1 or 2 offer the best upside potential.

-Korea Electric Power Corporation KEP generates and supplies electric power to its customers, both industrial and residential.
-This Zacks Rank #2 stock has an expected year-over-year earnings growth rate of 204.4% for the current year.
-It also has a Value Score of A. You can see the complete list of today’s Zacks #1 Rank stocks here.
+Haverty Furniture Companies, Inc. HVT is a specialty retailer of residential furniture and accessories.
+This Zacks Rank #1 company has an expected year-over-year earnings growth rate of 113.8% for the current year and a Value Score of A. You can see the complete list of today’s Zacks #1 Rank stocks here.

-Genesco Inc. GCO is a specialty retailer that sells footwear, headwear and accessories in retail stores in the United States and Canada.
-This Zacks Rank #2 stock has an expected year-over-year earnings growth rate of 4.1% for the current fiscal year and a Value Score of B.
+Tronox Holdings plc TROX is a vertically integrated producer of titanium dioxide and inorganic chemicals.
+This Zacks Rank #1 stock has expected year-over-year earnings growth of 221.4% for the current year and a Value Score of B.

-Textron Inc. TXT is one of the world’s best-known multi-industry companies that leverages its global network of aircraft, defense, industrial and finance businesses to provide customers with innovative products and services.
-This Zacks Rank #2 stock has an expected year-over-year earnings growth rate of 8.4% for the current year and a Value Score of B.
+Graphic Packaging Holding Company GPK is a leading provider of paperboard packaging solutions for a wide variety of products to food, beverage and other consumer products companies.
+This Zacks Rank #2 stock has an expected year-over-year earnings growth rate of 16.1% for the current year and a Value Score of A.

 You can get the rest of the stocks on this list by signing up now for your 2-week free trial to the Research Wizard and start using this screen in your own trading.
 Further, you can also create your own strategies and test them first before taking the investment plunge.

 The Research Wizard is a great place to begin.
 It's easy to use.
 Everything is in plain language.
 And it's very intuitive.
 Start your Research Wizard trial today.
 And the next time you read an economic report, open up the Research Wizard, plug your finds in, and see what gems come out.

 Click here to sign up for a free trial to the Research Wizard today.